neelsmith/digitalmyth/docs/index.md

 ## Announcements

+- **Important note: the Classics Department Office is out of masks!**  We will continue with our current course masking policy for now, so please be sure you bring a mask with you for Tuesday's class: none are available from the Classics Department.
 - Revised [due dates](./deadlines/) for collaborative assignments:
     - [Visualization of social network with Gephi](./assignments/gephi/): due **12:00 pm, Mon.
 Oct.
 2**
     - No change to due date of [collaborative assignment 3](./assignments/nb3/): **4:00 pm, Thurs.
 Oct.
 5**